VLISP (1973-1980)

 Lisp History links

-Here are some pointers related to the history of Lisp:- A tout seigneur, tout honneur!
+Here are some pointers related to the history of LISP:- À tout seigneur, tout honneur!
 The History of LISP by its inventor John McCarthy.

 - The History of LISP project from the Software Preservation Group, edited by Paul McJones.
 The goal of this project is to locate source code, design documents, and other materials concerning the original LISP I/1.5 system, and as many of its follow-ons as possible